wajahatmazaharkhan/JMS_IISPPR/client/README.md

-# Law, Diplomacy, Tech & Public Policy Review (LDTPPR) — Journal Management System (Frontend)
+# Law, Diplomacy, Tech & Public Policy Review (LDTPPR) — Journal Management System

 A modern, academic, **frontend-only Journal Management System** for the Law, Diplomacy, Tech & Public Policy Review (LDTPPR).
 Built with React, Vite, and Tailwind CSS.
 This project simulates the full journal article lifecycle, editorial workflow, and public-facing pages for an academic journal.